Books by Madeleine Watson

 Buy from Amazon

-Eight short stories written between 2011 and 2014 explore unsettling worlds: a family secret, a lonely worker, an ex‑convict’s fractured mind, the making of a bully.
-On the surface, they appear unrelated — yet all share a single theme the author never noticed: alienation.
-Years later, after uncovering a devastating truth about her past, she realises these stories were signalling something she could not consciously see.
-Blood in Water combines fiction, diary entries, illustrations, and analysis to reveal the ghost‑language running beneath her work.
+Eight short stories written between 2011 and 2014 explore troubled minds: a family secret, a lonely worker, a sociopathic ex‑convict and the making of a bully.
+On the surface, they appear to be a routine anthology, yet all share a theme I never noticed: alienation.
+Years later, after uncovering a devastating truth about my past, I realise these stories were pointing to a horrible truth about me.
+Blood in Water combines fiction, diary entries, illustrations, and analysis to reveal the ghost‑language running beneath my work.

 BLOOD ON THE CORN: Uncovering the Assault Sites of my Toddlerhood